mcornelio/synapse/README.md

     sc> c = synapse_server(2500)

+Please note, formulas and guards can only be defined on the server side spreadsheet.
+That is, you may only define formulas and guards for the spreadsheet in the current synapse application.

 ###Clients
-You may access a server's cells from another synapse application that will act as a client to the synapse server.
+You may get and set a server's cells from another synapse application that will act as a client to the synapse server.
 The synapse client can access the server's cells as if they were locally defined within the client.